Skip to content

 Put in an offer

-When you’ve found a place you like, your offer goes to the seller.
-They choose whether to accept, reject or negotiate.
+Once you have found somewhere you like, your offer goes to the seller.
+They can accept it, turn it down, or come back to negotiate.

 5. 05